 Do not park in areas that have been designated as disabled parking spaces (unless you have a disability which means you need to use the space) or have been designated as no-parking areas.

-Abandoned vehicles and vehicles which are parked on the road or in one of our car parking areas without a current tax disc will be removed by The Highland Council.
+Abandoned vehicles and vehicles which are parked on the road or in one of our car parking areas without a current tax disc will be removed.

 Please encourage your children to use areas set aside for play if these are provided.